Last Updated on Oct 11, 2021

 Solution 3: Quit all the Background Apps

-Multiple apps running in the background create an unusual load on the system and at last, the Mac crashes and performance go down.
-To check if this isn’t the real reason behind Mac stuck on installing Mojave update, close all the background apps.
+Multiple apps running in the background create an unusual load on the system and at last, the Mac crashes, and performance goes down.
+To check if this isn’t the real reason behind Mac being stuck on installing the latest macOS update, close all the background apps.

 Step #1: Press the Option + Command + Escape on your keyboard.

 Step #2: Now, Force Quit Application will show you certain background apps.

 Step #3: Force Quit them.

 As I had mentioned earlier to connect the Ethernet port directly to the Mac and do not use Wi-Fi while updating macOS.
 The reason is Wi-Fi connections are not stable as the update required and your Mac is stuck with an update.
 To restart or refresh the internet connection, you should disconnect the Wi-Fi router or remove the Ethernet cable from the Mac.
 After 5-10 minutes reconnect the internet connection.
 Now retry to update macOS.
 Another way to disconnect the internet connection only for Mac is from the System Preferences.
 Here’s how to do it,